WrappedUsername/Web-Dev-Notes/Blog Build Notes/Create Next App/README.md

 }
 ```

-The next div will be for looping through our blog posts.
+The next div will be for looping through the blog posts.

 ```JavaScript
 export default function Home () {